jae686/srl-tutorials/05_Interlude/05_interlude.md

 > [!NOTE]
 > Passing by value vs Passing by reference :
+>
 > You probably noticed that the function to update the position vector does not return a vector, and it takes *pointers* to the Digital port class and the position vector.
 > This is intentional : if we pass by value, we are passing a copy of the variable to the function, by passing by reference we read / modify directly the variable through the pointer.
 We thus avoid using more memory and save some time since we don´t have do copy data around.

-Not the code becomes :
+Now the code becomes :

 ```cpp
 #include <srl.hpp>